oscbyspro/Ultimathnum/README.md

 ### Recoverable infinite multiplication

 Multiplication is also unchanged.
 All of the complicated stuff forms at one bit past the appendix bit.
-Just imagine a really large integer, and a product of twice that size.
+Imagine a really large integer, and a product twice that size.
 It just works.

 ```swift
 U32.max.times(U32.max) // value: 001, error: true